 Festivus was created by author Daniel O'Keefe, who celebrated it with his family as early as 1966.
 It gained widespread popularity after being featured in the 1997 Seinfeld episode "The Strike."
 The ...

-For those folks who may be finding that holiday cheer is hard to come by, there is an alternative to the cheery decking of the halls.
-There is an available option to celebrate a holiday and maintain a ...
+Add Yahoo as a preferred source to see more of our stories on Google.
+For those folks who may be finding that holiday cheer is hard to come by, there is an alternative to the cheery decking of the ...

 If you aren't into Christmas or looking for an off-beat way to celebrate the 1,700-year-old holiday, then maybe you need to celebrate Festivus.
 Television viewers of a certain age may recall the ...